-It’s not said explicitly how customers can submit meter readings, or how they read different types of meter, but logging into Ørsted portal is probably the way to go.
+It’s not said explicitly how customers can submit meter readings, or how they read different types of meters, but logging into the Ørsted portal is probably the way to go.

-Customers with a supply agreement can have a AMR Meter (Automatic Meter Readings) installed.
+Customers with a supply agreement can have an AMR Meter (Automatic Meter Readings) installed.
 This means bills are more accurate and access to the meter doesn’t have to be pre-arranged.
-It’s similar to having a smart meter in terms of reporting to the energy company, but doesn’t report usage and cost to the user in real-time.
+It’s similar to having a smart meter in terms of reporting to the energy company but doesn’t report usage and cost to the user in real time.

 Ørsted Energy Bills

 Your bill can be paid by bank transfer, Direct Debit or cheque.
 To change your payment method, or adjust your Direct Debit, you can log into your online account.